David McCormack

-David Liam McCormack (born 25 October 1968) is an Australian musician, singer-songwriter, and actor.
+David Liam McCormack (born 25 October 1968) is an Australian musician, singer, songwriter, and voice actor.
 He is best known for voicing the character Bandit Heeler in the Peabody Award-winning animated children's series Bluey and as the frontman of the Brisbane-based rock group Custard.

 Career

 1986–1989: Early groups

 McCormack grew up in the west Brisbane suburb of Kenmore, Queensland, and attended Ipswich Grammar School.
-He started his musical career as a vocalist and guitarist in Brisbane blues hip hop rock outfit, Who's Gerald? in 1986.
-The band included school teachers Paul Medew on bass guitar and Glen Donald on keyboards, and they later recruited Cathy Atthow on drums.
-They released a cassette, Who's Gerald's Greatest Hits in the same year on their own Gerald Corp Records.
-In March 1988, they released a single, "Wrestle Wrestle" and had the track, "Pins and Needles" on that year's Youngblood compilation.
+He started his musical career as a vocalist and guitarist in Brisbane blues hip hop rock outfit Who's Gerald? in 1986.
+The band included schoolteachers Paul Medew on bass guitar and Glen Donald on keyboards, and they later recruited Cathy Atthow on drums.
+They released a cassette, Who's Gerald's Greatest Hits, in the same year on their own Gerald Corp Records.
+In March 1988, they released a single, "Wrestle Wrestle" and had the track "Pins and Needles" on that year's Youngblood compilation.

 Atthow, McCormack and Medew briefly formed Automatic Graphic in 1988 with Scott Younger.